MacArthur Highway: Route description

 Manila North Road is a toll-free, two- to eight-lane national road that stretches for 684.855 km from the Bonifacio Monument (Monumento) Circle in Caloocan, north of Manila, to the northern province of Cagayan, passing through three cities in Metro Manila (Caloocan, Malabon, and Valenzuela), three provinces of Central Luzon (Bulacan, Pampanga and Tarlac), four provinces of the Ilocos Region (Pangasinan, La Union, Ilocos Sur, and Ilocos Norte), and the province of Cagayan in the Cagayan Valley region.
 The highway parallels the North Luzon Expressway from Epifanio de los Santos Avenue (EDSA) to Mabalacat, the Subic–Clark–Tarlac Expressway from Mabalacat to Tarlac City, and the Tarlac–Pangasinan–La Union Expressway from Tarlac City to Rosario.

 The entire road consists of a series of route numbering systems by the Department of Public Works and Highways.
-From Caloocan to Guiguinto and from Laoag to Aparri, it is the component of National Route 1 (N1) of the Philippine highway network, although N1 is not signposted in the first part of the highway; the latter section is also part of the Pan-Philippine Highway or Asian Highway 26 (AH26) of the Asian highway network.
+From Caloocan to Guiguinto and from Laoag to Aparri, it is the component of National Route 1 (N1) of the Philippine highway network, although N1 is not signposted in the first part of the highway; the latter's section between the Ilocos Norte Provincial Capitol and Aparri is also part of the Pan-Philippine Highway or Asian Highway 26 (AH26) of the Asian highway network.
 The rest of the route from Guiguinto to Laoag is entirely designated as the National Route 2 (N2) of the Philippine highway network.
 Particularly its section in Metro Manila, it is also a component of R-9 of Manila's arterial road network.
 Its remaining section in Aparri is classified as an unnumbered, tertiary road.